ML4BM-Lab/GUEST/README.md

 ### GraphGuest splitting functionality

-GraphGuest allows to split any chosen network into train/test following several criteria:
+GraphGuest allows to split any chosen network into train/test folds following several criteria and configurations:
 - **Random**: There are no constraints imposed, DTIs are distributed across train and test randomly.
 - **Sp**: Related to pairs.
 Any drug or protein may appear both in the train and test set, but interactions cannot be duplicated in the two sets.
 - **Sd**: Related to drug nodes.
-Drug nodes are not duplicated in the train and test set, i.e., a node evaluated during training does not appear in the test set.
+Drug nodes are not duplicated in the train and test set, i.e., a drug node evaluated during training does not appear in the test set.
 - **St**: Related to targets.
-Protein nodes are not duplicated in the train and test set, each protein seen during training does not appear in the test set.
+Protein nodes are not duplicated in the train and test set, therefore each protein seen during training does not appear in the test set.

 <p align="center" width="100%">